sequenceiq/slider/src/site/markdown/building.md

 Check out the code, run the tests.
-This should be done on a checked out version of the code that is not the one you are developing on (ideally, a clean VM), to ensure that you aren't releasing a slightly modified version of your own.
+This should be done on a checked out version of the code that is not the one you are developing on (ideally, a clean VM), to ensure that you aren't releasing a slightly modified version of your own, and that you haven't accidentally included passwords or other test run details into the build resource tree.

 If the tests fail, don't do a release.